 - Replace HVAC filters quarterly – You might have several HVAC filters throughout your house, and you need to change them all regularly.
 These filters are usually in your ceiling or wall.
 Once you know the correct filter size, buy a 6 pack and change them every 90 days (or more during poor air quality days.)
 The higher the Minimum Efficiency Rating (MERV), the more particles your filter will collect.
 I recommend MERV 13 filters.

-- Replace the furnace filter monthly – Your furnace has it's own filter, and it should be changed once per month during the winter months.
+- Replace the furnace filter monthly – Your furnace may have its own filter, and it should be changed once per month during the winter months.
 A furnace filter is also considered an HVAC filter, but I like to clarify that there are two kinds of HVAC filters.
 The kind connected to the furnace itself (usually located in your garage or attic) and the filters in your ceiling or wall.
 Make sure to change all these filters at least every quarter (90 days) to keep your home healthy and air quality clean.

 - Clean the range hood filter – If you’ve never cleaned your range hood, you might be in for a greasy surprise.
 To clean your range hood filters, first run them under hot water and wash them gently with dish soap to remove most of the grease.
 Then run it through the dishwater to get it extra clean.